Skip to main content

 • information on how to take your complaint to the next stage if you are not happy

-Councils and housing associations should have a 2 stage complaints process for their tenants and leaseholders.
+Councils and housing associations must have a 2 stage complaints process for their tenants and leaseholders.
+This means you can ask them to look at your complaint again if you're not happy with their decision.

-• stage 1 complaint in 10 working days
+• 10 working days when you first complain

 Complain to an ombudsman